 Maintainer of OpenTelemetry JS introduces the core concepts of Distributed Tracing and Observability, OpenTelemetry, and how you can get started tracing your application using currently available open-source technologies.

-More About What Will Be Presented
+More About What Was Presented

 As the industry shifts from monoliths to microservices, runtime interdependencies are moving more and more to the network layer.
 This has advantages but brings its own set of challenges as service dependencies move to the network layer.
 In a modern application with many services, distributed tracing is a crucial tool that can help you understand how services interact with each other, identify bottlenecks, and improve service reliability.